Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 I’m usually not really into museums, but it was free to get in this one thanks to the city pass.
 So I decided to give it a go… And honestly, I wasn’t disappointed.
 It’s the natural history museum of Chicago, and there are many permanent and temporary exhibitions.
 You can easily spend a whole day there!

 When I went there, I enjoyed an exhibition about America during Ice Age, another one about ancient Egypt with its numerous mummies, one about black people from Africa going to America because of slavery, and one about life evolution.
 I didn’t even mention the parts of the museum about China, the meteorites, the Pacific islands… I also enjoyed an exhibition where they reduce your size and you only measure 25 millimeters (one inch).
 We then stand alongside insects, and they all look gigantic!
 With no city pass, it’s 38 dollars to get in the Field Museum.
+You can book online here.

 This is another museum I visited thanks of my city pass.
 The art institute of Chicago is the second largest museum of the United States after the Metropolitan Museum of Art in New York.
 There are more than 300000 works of art : Van Gogh, Picasso but also photographs, miniatures… I cannot say much about it, since I’m not that sensitive to art in general.
 Go there if you’re into it.
 It’s 42 dollars with no city pass.
+You can book online here.

 Lincoln Park Zoo